-These were some of the most common problems that people face with their nail guns.
+These were some of the most common problems people face with their nail guns.
 I hope this guide will help you troubleshoot and fix your nail gun issues.

 Remember that when operating a nail gun, it is critical to follow the manufacturer’s instructions for maintenance.